 - This infographic will walk you through the history of the Farm Bill.
 It's an excelent learning tool.
 Push the arrows below each picture in order to read on.

 - The congressional record of Farm Bill events debated in the House on July 19th

 - The history of the Farm Bill is breifly outlined here.

 - According to this summary; December 31st, 2013 might be the official date for the passage of the Farm Bill.

-- Hunger games: The politics of Food Stamps in the Farm Bill
+- Hunger games: The politics of SNAP in the Farm Bill

 - A dietitians points to our Secretary of Agriculture's call to action and outrage about the Farm Bill as it stands.
 Read her supplemental links at the bottom of the blog to learn more about the Farm Bill and its importance in the nutrition sector.

 - Farm Bill negotiations continue and may warrent a Farm Bill Conference.
 Here is the reasoning behind holding the meeting.